Battle of Horlivka: Events

 On the following day, it was reported that seventeen civilians had been killed during the fighting in Horlivka, and that forty-three had been wounded.
-Government forces continued to shell DPR positions with Grad rockets and mortars, causing panic amongst residents of the city.
-Black smoke was seen rising over the city's suburbs.
-By 29 July, many residential districts in the city had been completely destroyed.
 DPR commander in Horlivka Igor Bezler, nom de guerre "Demon", left the city amidst the near-constant fighting.
 Government forces tried to encircle the city again on 31 July.
 Clashes continued over the following days.
 At least one civilian died on 3 August, whilst 16 were wounded.
 By 6 August, at least 250 houses in the city had been left without gas service, and many more houses were simply destroyed.
 On the following day, an artillery shell struck a bus stop, killing five civilians, and wounding ten more.
 A power station was also destroyed, leaving much of the city without electricity.

 DPR forces blew up a bridge that connected the city centre to northern districts on 6 August.
 This was an attempt to stop Ukrainian forces from advancing on their positions.
 Heavy fighting continued into 14 August.
 Chechen fighters that had been manning posts in the city abandoned them on 16 August.
 Ukrainian forces said that they had once again encircled Horlivka on 18 August.
 Despite this, fighting continued.
-A broad counter-offensive by DPR forces across the Donbas pushed Ukrainian forces back in many areas over the course of late August.
+A broad counter-offensive by Russian and DPR forces across the Donbas pushed Ukrainian forces back in many areas over the course of late August.
 During fighting in Horlivka and nearby Ilovaisk on 27 August, Ukrainian forces said that they killed 200 insurgents.

 Despite a ceasefire signed on 5 September, DPR forces said that Ukrainian forces were shelling their positions in Horlivka on 6 September.
 The ceasefire held, nonetheless.

 In 2017, the town established a memorial to victims of the conflict.
 According to the monument erected, over three days the fighting took the lives of 235 civilians, including 22 children.
 One of the victims, Kristina Zhuk, who was killed with an infant, was widely described in Russian media as "The Madonna of Gorlovka".
+According to Ukraine, "the shelling was carried out by pro-Russian militants, led by field commander Igor Bezler (Bes), to discredit the Ukrainian Armed Forces."
+The deaths were then used by Russian propaganda to claim Ukraine's guilt.